poetapp/documentation/rdd/blockchain-confirmations.md

 # Blockchain Confirmations

-The node needs to know if too much time has passed since a transaction has been created and it hasn't yet been seen in any block.
+Bitcoin transactions can only be considered safe after they have a certain amount of confirmations.

+The node needs to know how many confirmations transactions have and fail-safe in case one or more transactions aren't getting confirmed as expected.

+## Required Confirmation Count

+Due to how Proof of Work works, there isn't a defined line that separates a safe from an unsafe amount of confirmations.
+How few confirmations one is willing to accept, or how many require, is a decision that needs to be weighted for each use case.

+It is generally considered that three confirmations is safe for transactions moving a low amount of funds, while for larger transactions one may want to wait for six.

+TODO: add references to this

 ## Cases

-- Transaction is in mempool for too long, never gets in a block
+- Transaction is in mempool for too long, never gets in a block (low fee)
-- Transaction disappears from mempool and never gets in a block
+- Transaction disappears from mempool and never gets in a block (most likely discarded after too long in mempool)
-- Transaction gets into a block and that block disappears (reorg)
+- Transaction gets into a block and sometime after that block becomes stale (reorg)

 ## Measuring Time in Blocks